-Try outs for regional and zone teams are announced on assembly and displayed on the PDHPE notice board.
+Try outs for regional and zone teams are announced on assembly and put in the daily notices on Sentral.
 Students may progress to make regional, NSW All schools and Australian schools' level.

 CHS - KO competitions

 The school enters a number of teams in the CHS KO competition.
 Most competitions are open competitions but some sports also cater for junior teams.